mulcmu/kalico/docs/Config_Reference.md

 #   - X, Y: The current toolhead position
 #⚠️ scrubbing_frequency: 0
 #   Controls how often the nozzle scrubber is used in response to bad probes.
+#   Controls how often the nozzle scrubber is used in response to bad probes.
 #   If set to a positive number, N, the nozzle_scrubber_gcode will be invoked
 #   after every Nth bad probe.
 1 will run the scrubber after every bad probe.
 #   0 will disable scrubbing.
 The default is 0.